FATelarico/ctv-network/NetworkAnalysis.md

 ## Community detection

 - `r pkg("igraph")` is the package of choice for the implementation of most modularity-based community-detection algorithms.
 Available approaches include betweenes, greedy algorithm, infomap, label propagation Leiden, Generalised Louvain, and walktrap amongst others.

 - `r pkg("cencrne")` proposes a regularised network-embedding model to simultaneously estimate the community structure and the number of communities in an asymptotically consistent way.
-Them method is mainly used in biosciences, but is applicable across the board.
+The method is mainly used in biosciences, but is applicable across the board.

 - `r pkg("linkcomm")` provides functions for generating, visualising, and analysing overlapping communities in networks of arbitrary size and type.
 Unlike `igraph` and `network`, it can compute relatedness `linkcomm::getClusterRelatedness` and `linkcomm::getCommunityConnectedness` as well as generate a mesoscopic matrix (`linkcomm::getCommunityMatrix`).
 Moreover, it can produce membership for hierarchical communities (`linkcomm::getNestedHierarchies`).

 ## Blockmodeling